Intellectual Property Clinic

 For Potential Clients

-The Intellectual Property Clinic provides free legal counseling and services on IP matters to individuals, start-ups and small business having limited financial resources.
-Examples of the services provided by the IP Clinic are general IP counseling; patent searches and patentability advice; trademark searches and advice on choosing a strong trademark; preparing and filing patent, trademark and copyright applications; counseling on patent and trademark infringement issues; and IP-related agreements and licensing.
+The Intellectual Property Clinic provides free legal counseling and services on IP matters to individuals, start-ups, and small businesses having limited financial resources.
+Examples of the services provided by the IP Clinic are general IP counseling; patent searches and patentability advice; trademark searches and advice on choosing a strong trademark; preparing and filing patent, trademark, and copyright applications; counseling on patent and trademark infringement issues; and IP-related agreements and licensing.
+However, the IP Clinic limits its practice to transactional matters only and does not represent clients in litigation or other types of enforcement.

 As a student-based legal clinic we are very selective in the matters we accept and can only handle a limited number of such matters.
 Acceptance as a client of the clinic is therefore not guaranteed, and is primarily based upon our available resources and capacities, educational value for our students, absence of conflicts of interest, and the financial resources of the client.